 The holiday schedule must be reviewed and divided between the parents.
 Both parents should have an equal amount of holiday time with their children.

 The following are common ways that parents divide and share holiday time:

-Alternate holidays every other year.
-Assign holidays to each party for even years, then swap the holidays in
+- Alternate holidays every other year.
+Assign holidays to each party for even years, then swap the holidays in odd years.

 Common holidays include:

 - Your children’s birthdays

 - Martin Luther King Jr. Day—3rd Monday in Jan

 - Halloween—Oct 31st